-University of Massachusetts Dartmouth alumnus Karsten Rathlev '14 has been selected as the Corsairs head men's tennis coach, according to an announcement made by Interim Director of Athletics Amanda Van Voorhis this afternoon.
+University of Massachusetts Dartmouth alumnus Karsten Rathlev '14 has was named the Corsairs' head men's tennis coach in July 2014.
 Rathlev, the 11th man to lead the men's tennis program, replaced Tom Mendell who retired after 13 years at the helm.

 One of the most decorated student-athletes in program history, Rathlev was the first student-athlete in program history to earn the coveted Little East Conference Player of the Year award twice in his career (2011 and 2013).
 The eight-time All-Little East Conference selection posted an impressive career singles record of 39-5 (.886) and a doubles mark of 38-7 (.844).
 Between 2011 and 2013, Rathlev sported a combined 27-4 record at the top-flight position, including a 16-1 mark against conference opponents.
 The two-time captain led UMass Dartmouth to two 13-win seasons, three Little East Conference tournament championships, and three appearances in the NCAA Division III tournament.
 In 2009, Rathlev won a pair of matches to help the Corsairs earn a 5-2 victory over Neumann University (Pa.) in the first round of the NCAA tournament, marking the program's first and only win in the national field.